Support for Students with SEND

 - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.

-- The Academy Multi-agency Team (MAT) provide additional support to students.
+- The school Multi-agency Team (MAT) provide additional support to students.
 The team includes a social worker, a family and community support worker and targeted youth support worker.

 Families and Schools are able to access the following additional external professionals through a referral process: